peterjc/thapbi-pict/docs/examples/endangered_species/plants.rst

 trnl-UAA
 --------

-Not very diverse, only nine unique sequences recovered:
+Not very diverse, only eight unique sequences recovered:

 .. code:: console

     $ grep -c ">" summary/trnl-UAA.all_reads.fasta
-    9
+    8

 We see lots of *Brassica*, the difficulties with *Brassica oleracea* vs *Brassica napus* (and the genus in general) are discussed in the paper too.